anviljs/anvil-stylus/README.md

 ## Usage

-If this plugin is installed and enabled, it will automatically 'compile' files ending in .jade and output .html files in your output folder.
+If this plugin is installed and enabled, it will automatically 'compile' files ending in .styl and produce .css files in your output folder.